 I didn’t like it.
 It was bland and filled with bones.
 Even though it was almost floating in butter, and even with lemon juice and salt, it was still bland.
 I managed to get through the potatoes.
 The cole slaw was the best part of the meal.
 I think my before-and-after photos will tell the story.

 We drove back across the peninsula to Wilson’s Ice Cream Parlor in Ephraim.

 It was still raining when we got back to our campsite.
-Fortunately, Margaret has a tent large enough to host a circus.
+Fortunately, one of our friends has a tent large enough to host a circus.
 We all piled in and chatted until 10:00 or so, by which time the rain had stopped.